hamilton8415/FreeSurfaceHydrodynamics/README.md

    $ cmake ..
    $ make
    ```

+By default, python bindings are built, but they can be turned on/off with the cmake flag
+`-DBUILD_PYTHON_BINDINGS=<ON,OFF>`.
+If `pybind11` is missing, the bindings will not be built.

 ## Examples
 There are a number of example programs that exercise various portions of the library in an interactive way.
 The source for these is in the examples directory and can be run from the build directory as indicated below.
 Looking at the source code for these examples is a good way to understand the use of the library: